-Also, as a complementary function to the Board of Directors and to enhance fairness and transparency in the Company's management, the Nomination and Remuneration Advisory Committee has been established.
+Also, as a complementary function to the Board of Directors and to enhance fairness and transparency in the Company's management, the Nomination and Remuneration Advisory Committee and the Diversity Promotion Committee have been established.
 The Nomination and Remuneration Advisory Committee deliberates and makes recommendations to the Board of Directors on effectiveness and improvements of the Board of Directors and important management issues as necessary, in addition to the nomination/dismissal of senior executives and adequacy of the system and the level of remuneration for the directors.

-Moreover, the Nomination and Remuneration Advisory Committee is enhancing to expand its coverage by adding deliberations about appointment/removal of senior advisors to the board or corporate advisors, who ever took the office of President and Representative Director, etc. (IV.1)
+Moreover, the Nomination and Remuneration Advisory Committee is enhancing and expanding its coverage by adding deliberations about appointment/removal and remuneration of senior advisors to the board or corporate advisors, from those who have taken the office of President and Representative Director, etc. In addition, the Diversity Promotion Committee ensures the supervisory function and objectivity of the Board of Directors regarding the basic policies and target values, the implementation of various measures, and the disclosure of such measures both inside and outside the Company, and supervises and provides advice on management execution.
+(IV.1)

-If the organizational structure of a company is either Company with kansayaku Board or Company with Supervisory Committee and independent directors do not compose a majority of the board, in order to strengthen the independence, objectivity and accountability of board functions on the matters of nomination and remuneration of the senior management and directors, the company should seek appropriate involvement and advice from independent directors in the examination of such important matters as nominations and remuneration by establishing independent advisory committees under the board, such as an optional nomination committee and an optional remuneration committee, to which independent directors make significant contributions.
+If the organizational structure of a company is either Company with kansayaku Board or Company with Supervisory Committee and independent directors do not compose a majority of the board, in order to strengthen the independence, objectivity and accountability of board functions on the matters of nomination (including succession plan) and remuneration of the senior management and directors, the company should seek appropriate involvement and advice from the committees, including from the perspective of gender and other diversity and skills, in the examination of such important matters as nominations and remuneration by establishing an independent nomination committee and remuneration committee under the board, to which such committees make significant contributions.